 Earthquake waves increased in speed at the MOHO boundary

 The boundary between the crust and the mantle was discovered by Andrija Mohorovicic, a Croatian seismologist.
 The Mohorovicic Discontinuity (Moho) was named in his honor.
 He discovered that earthquake waves increased their speed at the boundary.

-The boundary depth varies.
+The boundaries depth varies.
 Beneath the continents it is much deeper than the ocean crust.
-It is the deepest underneath great mountain chains where the crust has thickened as two continents collided.
+It is deepest underneath great mountain chains where the crust has thickened as two continents collide.